dohoang1102/CutYourWord/README.md

 CutYourWord
 ===========

-hacked up a scramble with friends crossed with fruit ninja
+* hacked up a scramble with friends crossed with fruit ninja
+* only supported for iphone retina